Answering Some Common Questions that We Hear:

 Hello again, friends!
 You've probably heard the expression, "curiosity killed the cat."
 What you may not have heard is the refrain, "but satisfaction brought it back."
 So, I'm going try to answer some of the questions we hear most often at McArdle's.
 I hope I'll be able to satisfy any curiosities you may have.
 So, let's jump right into the questions.

 We guarantee the life of all our fresh cut flowers for one week.
 If you bring home loose cut blooms, give them a fresh cut at an angle with a flat knife.
 Get the stems into water as soon as you cut them; they begin to seal up very quickly.
-Also, when trimming stems for the vase, remove any leaves that will sit below the water line.
-It will befoul your water if left on.
+Also, when trimming stems for the vase, remove any leaves that will sit below the water line; they will befoul your water if left on.
 With our arrangements, you'll want to check the water level each day, and top them off as needed.
-You'll also need to change the water and recut the stems if it becomes cloudy.
+You'll also need to change the water and recut the stems if the water becomes cloudy.
 That will maximize vase life.
 On a related note...

-Can I plant this blooming houseplant outside?
+Can I plant my blooming houseplant outside?

 This is a very common question, especially with indoor hydrangea and azalea.
-You may have gotten a gift like our Blue Hydrangea in Birch Cachepot, and thought "Oh, I'd love to have this blue hydrangea growing in my garden.
+You may have gotten a gift like our Blue Hydrangia in Birch Cachepot and thought "Oh, I'd love to have this blue hydrangea growing in my garden.
 I wonder if that's feasible..."
 Unfortunately, the best answer I can give is "sort of."
 All of the blooming plants in our greenhouse are bred for indoor use.
 If you plant them outside, they may survive, but we can't promise anything.
 Also, your only should would be with plants that are perennial in our zone like hydrangea.
 Certainly, a Calandiva or a bromeliad would perish in the cold.

 Generally when people say "easy," they are referring to plants that don't require very much light or very much water.
 As it happens, I've already written a post on this topic.
 So, click here for some low maintenance houseplant recommendations.